 The US has been shoring up its military posture in the Middle East as it trades bellicose rhetoric with Iran.
 Concerns are high that the US is planning to launch another attack on Iran, after a series of strikes on the country's nuclear bases last June.

-US officials said the USS Abraham Lincoln, its carrier strike group and guided-missile destroyers have arrived in the Middle East.
+US media reported that the USS Abraham Lincoln, its carrier strike group and guided-missile destroyers have arrived in the Middle East.
 The US has several naval and airbases across the region, as well as tens of thousands of personnel.

 Mr Trump told Axios on Monday that the build-up was bigger than the American presence in Venezuela this month, when the US toppled the country's leader Nicolas Maduro and took him into custody in New York to face drug-trafficking charges.